Muhammad al-Fayadh

-Grand Ayatollah Muhammad Is'haq Fayadh (also spelt Fayad), (مُحَمَّدْ إِِسْحَاقْ ٱلْفَیَّاض, مُحَمَّداِسحٰاق فَیّٰاض) is one of the Big Four, among the most senior Shi'a marja living in Iraq after Ali Sistani.
+Grand Ayatollah Muḥammad ʾIsḥāq Fayyāḍ, (مُحَمَّد إِسْحَاق ٱلْفَیَّاض, مُحَمَّداِسحٰاق فَیّٰاض; 21 August 1930 – 4 June 2026) was an Afghan-Iraqi Shia Hazara marja and one of the Big Four, among the most senior Shi'a marja living in Iraq after Ali al-Sistani.

 Biography

+Early life and ancestry

-Born in Jaghori Soba village in Ghazni province, Afghanistan to Hazara ethnic group, he holds Afghan citizenship.
-His family was farmers and he started learning the Qur'an from the village cleric when he was five.
+Muhammad al-Fayadh belongs to Poladha (Hazara tribe).
+He was born in Shirdagh Malistan district of Ghazni province, Hazarajat.
+His family were farmers and he started learning the Qur'an from the village cleric when he was five.
 When he was 10 his family moved to Najaf, where he studied various Islamic studies including Arabic language, rhetoric, logic, Islamic philosophy, the Hadith and Islamic jurisprudence, eventually studying under Grand Ayatollah Abu al-Qasim al-Khoei.
 When al-Khoei died in 1992 he supported Ali al-Sistani as the chair of the marjaiya in Najaf.

+Ba'athist Iraq

 Under Saddam Hussein he adopted a quietist approach, avoiding politics and confrontation with the government.

+Role in contemporary Iraq

 Following the invasion of Iraq by the United States and allies in 2003, al-Fayyad engaged more than any other marja with the occupying American and British military and diplomats, informing them of the views of the senior clerics.
-He adopted similar positions to al-Sistani and the other marjaiya: supporting a united Shiite slate for the first Iraqi elections; calling for Islam to be the sole source of Iraqi law; supporting a yes vote in the referendum on the constitution; rejecting a secular Iraq; and opposing the adoption of doctrine of the Guardianship of the Islamic Jurists as adopted by the Islamic Republic of Iran.
-However, of all the marja'iyya Fayyad is reported to be the biggest opponent of the concept of the Guardianship of the Islamic Jurists.
-However, this report is contradicted by the official website of the Shi'a Marja, wherein he remarks, "The correct opinion regarding the issue of "Vilayat-e-Faqih" (Guardianship of the Islamic Jurist) is that this issue requires no external proof, because the continuation of Islamic law, and its application, is dependent upon the continuation of the system of Vilayat".
-He continues, "The vilayat of the Prophet and the immaculate Imams, and in the time of the major occultation of the 12th Imam, the Islamic Jurist is bestowed with this vilayat ...
-It is unimaginable that Islamic Law could continue to exist without the continuation of this vilayat".
-Furthermore, he is one of the Ulama signatories of the Amman Message, which gives a broad foundation for defining Muslim orthodoxy.
+He adopted similar positions to al-Sistani and the other marjaiya: supporting a united Shiite slate for the first Iraqi elections; calling for Islam to be the sole source of Iraqi law; supporting a yes vote in the referendum on the constitution; rejecting a secular Iraq; and opposing the adoption of doctrine of the Guardianship of the Islamic Jurist as adopted by the Islamic Republic of Iran.

-He has written some books on Islamic jurisprudence, Islamic politics, and Islamic banking.
+Al-Fayadh wrote books on topics such as Islamic jurisprudence, Islamic politics, pilgramige rituals, and Islamic banking.
 A very innovative position of him is written in his book on women's role in society with the title 'Jāyegāh Zan dar Nizām Siyāsīyeh Islām' (English title: 'The position of women in the Islamic political system').
-In 2007, press reports indicated that he was supervising the religious studies of the radical cleric Muqtada al-Sadr.